Magyartanulas/magyartanulas.github.io/locatives.md

 * De félek ettől a konferanciától! - (But I'm scared of this conference!)
 * Ragad a keze az almától. - (His/her hand was sticky from the apple.)
 * Attól függ. - (It depends. lit.
 It hangs from that.)
-* Ennél nincs jobb a világon. - (There is nothing better in the world than this.)

 **Pronouns & Examples**